phenopolis/phenopolis_genomics_browser/README.md

 # Phenopolis API

-The Phenopolis API provides endpoints (see `views` dir) which query the sqlite database and return JSON (see `exemplar_data` for examples of responses).
-The templates for the JSON response are stored under `response_templates`.
-These are going to be language specific.
+The Phenopolis API provides endpoints (see `views/` dir) which query the sqlite database and return JSON (see `exemplar_data` for examples of responses).

-These endpoints are queried and rendered by `phenopolis_frontend`.
+The templates for the JSON response are stored under `response_templates/`.
+These are language specific as they are prefixed with en, cn and jp.
+These JSON files provide the headers which map to what gets displayed on the fronentd (see [phenopolis_frontend](https://github.com/phenopolis/phenopolis_frontend)).
+The actual data in the JSON gets populated by the endpoints as explained later in the [endpoints](#enpoints) section.

+Endpoints are called by [phenopolis_frontend](https://github.com/phenopolis/phenopolis_frontend]) which also takes care of the rendering.

-##  How to run the API
+##  How to start the API srver

 ```
 python run_server.py